France 2019 Brittany and Normandy tour

 frequently throughout the year combining a trip to

-Europe for a couple of months with shorter stays touring Great Britain.
+Europe for about a month with shorter stays touring Great Britain.

 To share our enthusiasm we started this website about twelve years ago